Why is body composition analysis an

 Monitor sarcopenia, disease risk and operative outcomes

 Muscle mass plays an integral role in the health of clients before, during, and after surgery.
-Assessing muscle mass can identify surgical risk, predict perioperative complications, and identify adverse changes following surgical procedures.
+Assessing muscle mass can help identify surgical risk, assist in predicting perioperative complications, and assist in identifying adverse changes following surgical procedures.

 By not screening for signs of sarcopenia, patients who undergo elective or non-elective surgery may be at increased risk of negative health outcomes.
 This is because muscle plays an important role in the prevention of insulin resistance as a response to injury or stress.
 Those with low muscle mass increase their risk for surgical complications due to the response of the body to release protein stores during these times to stimulate recovery and tissue healing.
 A lower amount of tissue stores can significantly increase the risk of these complications and even predict perioperative complications.